Eversee22/yolov1-pytorch/README.md

 # yolov1-pytorch
 # See another branch for newest results!
-**Some expriments on YOLO, such as changing the network architecture, loss function and learning strategies.**
+**Some experiments on YOLO, such as changing the network architecture, loss function and learning strategies.**
 I have tried resnet50 on YOLO and it looks not bad, the following is the results.

 ![](det/bbox_dog.png)